FREE Shipping on orders over $899

 How do you use horsetail?

-There are different presentations that we can choose to take advantage of the benefits of this plant:
+There are different presentations that we can choose from to take advantage of the benefits of this plant:

 • In tincture: it is purchased in health food stores and used topically.